urc12199/html-refactor/README.md

 *   Node.js (v14.x or later recommended)
 *   npm (usually comes with Node.js)

+### Note

+`chalk` from v5 is ESM-only.
+If your project is CommonJS *(which `refactor-html.js` currently is)*, you'd typically use `chalk@4`.
+For `inquirer` v9 is ESM.
+Your current script uses `require`, so ensure you have CommonJS compatible versions, or plan to refactor to ESM if using latest versions of these libraries.

 ## Installation

 You can install `html-refactor` globally or as a development dependency in your project.